 Many people will know about the high planting camps at Carrifran that have taken place each year since 2007.
-These challenging weekend camps, at an altitude of 650 metres in the Moffat Hills, are led by our ex-Project Officer and Mountain Leader Hugh Chalmers.
-The camp site is in the dramatic hanging valley of Firth Hope, just below the summit of White Coomb, a Corbett (821 m) and the fourth highest peak in the South of Scotland.
+These challenging weekend camps, at an altitude of 650 metres in the Moffat Hills, are led by our Site Officer Lynn Cassells.

-During this series of camps our volunteers have already planted over 14,000 shrubs and trees in a unique initiative that will establish one of Scotland’s outstanding examples of restored treeline woodland, a significant habitat that has been almost lost from our mountains.
+During this series of camps our volunteers have already planted over 15,000 shrubs and trees in a unique initiative that will establish one of Scotland’s outstanding examples of restored treeline woodland, a significant habitat that has been almost lost from our mountains.

 The spring camp will be on the weekend of Saturday 16th - Sunday 17th April 2016

 This year we have several species of mountain willows to plant in Firth Hope, to continue our establishment of an area of montane scrub in the highest part of Carrifran.
 Described as the ‘cinderella’ habitat of Scotland, montane scrub is an important habitat in the transition from woodland to montane heath.
 It’s a key part of the overall ecosystem and we need your help at Carrifran to reinstate it.